 The Federal Power Act prohibits AEGCo from participating "in the making or paying of any dividends of such public utility from any funds properly included in capital account."
 The term "capital account" is not defined in the Federal Power Act or its regulations.
-Management understands "capital account" to mean the par value of the common stock multiplied by the number of shares outstanding.
+Management understands "capital account" to mean the value of the common stock.
 This restriction does not limit the ability of AEGCo to pay dividends out of retained earnings.